MasoudiYosef/GoalPath/README.md

 After running an algorithm, the results will be automatically generated in the RST folder.
 A separate output file is created for each algorithm, dataset, and execution run.

 The generated files contain the best goal-scoring path identified during the optimization process, which can subsequently be analyzed by soccer analysts, coaches, and researchers for tactical evaluation and decision support.
+By running each algorithm, a convergence diagram is also generated.

 </p>

----

-## Methodology

-GoalPath models match events and player interactions as a graph structure, where:

-- **Nodes** represent subfields
-- **Edges** represent ball transitions, passes, or movements
-- **Graph traversal** is used to explore strongly connected components
-- **Metaheuristic optimization algorithms** are used to identify promising paths and support tactical recommendations

-The framework can be used for both:

-- **Pre-match analysis**
-- **In-game decision support**

 ---
 ## Installation

 Clone the repository: